On the number of ordinary lines determined by sets in complex space: Proof of Theorem

 The following lemma will be crucially used in the proof of Theorem~\ref{th:main}. \begin{lemma} Let $\V$ be a set of $n$ points in $\CC^d$, and $\V^\prime = \V \setminus \{v\}$ for some $v \in \V$.
 Then

-\end{lemma} \begin{proof} Note that when we remove $v$ from the set $\V$, we only affect lines that go through $v$.
-In particular, ordinary lines through $v$ are removed and the number of points on every special line through $v$ goes down by 1.
+\end{lemma} \begin{proof} Note that when we remove $v$ from the set $\V$, we only affect lines that contain $v$.
+In particular, ordinary lines containing $v$ are removed and the number of points on every special line containing $v$ goes down by 1.
 Every other line remains unchanged and so it suffices to consider only lines that contain the point $v$.

 We consider the difference

 We will consider the contribution of a line $l$ determined by $\V$ to the difference $K$.